Redrot/redrot.github.io/music.md

 - [Porter Ricks - Biokinetics](https://forceincmilleplateaux.bandcamp.com/album/biokinetics) (Dub Techno).
 Honestly it's mostly the first track that I love but what a track it is.
 Amazing how a loop that goes on for 12 minutes can have so much depth and detail.
 - [Culprate - Deliverance](https://culprate.bandcamp.com/album/deliverance) (Trip Hop).
 Very playful and psychedelic.
 - [Kikagaku Moyo - House In The Tall Grass](https://kikagakumoyoggb.bandcamp.com/album/house-in-the-tall-grass) (Psychedelic Rock).
 Speaking of playful, this album makes me want to get up and not really dance but at least clap my hands in a funny way.
 - [Dream Theater - Octavarium](https://dreamtheater.net/discography/octavarium/) (Progressive Metal).
 When I was little I was very into metal, and while most of that has faded away in time (as I've become generally a much less angry, bitter person), a few albums that paint a more complex picture as far as metal go stick with me.
 The ending opus is a full life's journey in 20 minutes.
+- [Evenings - Yore](https://evenings.bandcamp.com/album/yore-2) (Lo-fi).
+Very nostalgic album for a childhood I didn't have.